 Legalized Marijuana Creates Insurance Questions

 Compared to the coronavirus and climate change, concerns over legalized marijuana seem almost quaint these days.
-But the industry’s remarkable growth (projected to be up 20% by 2025) and potential expansion into new markets (five states have legalization referendums on their ballots this November) create major questions for insurers.
+But the industry’s remarkable growth (projected to be up 20% by 2025) and expansion into new markets (Arizona, Montana, New Jersey, South Dakota, and Mississippi all voted for some form of legal cannabis in the 2020 election) create major questions for insurers.

 Two Workers’ Comp Questions Complicate Legalized Pot